grabermtw/Second-Floor-Shenanigans/README.md

 # Second Floor Shenanigans
 ## An interactive experience featuring a variety of minigames relating to the people who reside on the second floor of Prince Frederick Hall

+### Flash Mob
+This game was created as a variation on the DCC Flash Mob that took place in the fall of 2017.
+The objective is to reach the Testudo statue in front of McKeldin Library without being caught by another participant in the Flash Mob.
+There are 30 playable characters, whoever you don't pick will be a part of the mob.

 ### Anders Makes It Rain
 A game in which the player helps Anders avoid $100 bills that are falling from the sky, as Anders is suffering from success and does not want any more money.